ananda89/Intel-Edge-AI-1/computer_pointer_controller/starter/README.md

 (Downloading the models from command line for different precision values is discussed in the next section.)

+6. Download all the files to your local machine

+(NOTE: It's not trivial to git clone only this project since it's a subdirectory of a github repository, so you might have to download all the files)

-6. Once the models are downloaded, we need to create python scripts for each of the four models for preprocessing and making inferences.
+7. Once the models are downloaded, we need to create python scripts for each of the four models for preprocessing and making inferences.
 This is because each model has different set of requirements.
 These scripts are listed in [src](src/) directory.
 The entire directory structure for the project is like this:
 ![project_directory](images/directory_structure.png)